 - With time, the small seed crops have lost adaptations to spreading by the animal route and adapted to human-led seed dispersal.

 - The typical example of this process is the disappearance of the so-called “lost crops” of North America.
-These crops were previously dispersed by bison, and with the extinction of the species, have become rare as well.
+Bison previously dispersed these crops, and with the extinction of the species, they have become rare as well.

 This theory still needs more evidence to be proven entirely.
 Still, based on both ecology and historical data, it is considered to be a very likely explanation of the domestication of these plants.
-These findings also show that the process of domestication in the past was heavily influenced by the ecological situation of the time.
+These findings also show that the past domestication process was heavily influenced by the ecological situation of the time.

 Even dinosaurs could be blind: a unique dinosaur that did not need sight to catch prey discovered in China [USA-China, January 2019]

 Recently, two specimens of a previously unknown marine dinosaur were found.

 The fossils had several traits previously not observed in this group: